jpraus/arduino-opentherm/README.md

 #### Board ####

 There are [Gerber files](gerber/) included in the repository.
-Or you can get the DIY KIT from my [Tindie store]
+Or you can get the DIY KIT from my [Tindie store](https://www.tindie.com/products/jiripraus/opentherm-arduino-shield-diy-kit).

 #### Parts list ####